 A final word.
 I expect you'll want to write functions other than the ones you're told to write below.
 Indeed I expect you'll want to write helper functions; and then you'll call these helper functions inside the required functions.
 For instance, in the perimeter function, I expect you'll want to call a distance function that you wrote for a previous function set.
 Why write helper functions?
 It keeps your functions short and simple; and short, simple functions are easier to get right than long, complex ones.

 Write a function named max_num that takes a list of numbers and returns the greatest number in the list.
 Write a function and min_num that takes a list of numbers and returns the smallest number in the list.
-Don't use the built-in functions that find min and max.
-Write the algorithm yourself!
+Don't use the built-in functions that find the min and max.
+Write the code yourself!

 Both max_num and min_num are fruitful non-mutators.